 There’s lots of ways to add ‘trade appeal’ to your trading pins.
 Some enhancements, such as blinking lights turn them into the coveted ‘3:1’ pins, meaning that they’re so popular at tournaments that other players will trade three of their trading pins for one blinker.
 Make your softball trading pins the most prized at every tournament – just mention the options you’re interested in when you send us your quote form.

 Put on the glitz and glam up your trading pins with Glitter – one of the cheapest ways to make a pin more desirable.
-It costs just 10 cents per pin for one glitter color or 15 cents per pin for two colors.
+It costs just 15 cents per pin per color of glitter.

 Bling up your softball trading pin with glass crystals that look like jewels, adding sparkle and texture.
 We have a huge choice of colors and sizes, and they look great in the eyes of a mascot.
 Crystals are just 10 cents per crystal per pin.